pangland/EasySeating/README.md

 # EasySeating
 ---
 [Live](https://pangland.github.io/Exploding-Numbers/)
 EasySeating is a full-stack web application inspired by OpenTable.
-It uses React/Redux on the frontend and uses Ruby on Rails in the backend.
+It uses React/Redux on the frontend and uses Ruby on Rails in the backend with a postgres database.

 ## Features
 ---